datascisteven/DataKind-CDAC-Project/README.md

 # Objectives:

 1. First Task Group

-	- 1a.
-To align Ookla data at the census trac level for Florida
+	- To align Ookla data at the census trac level for Florida
-	- 1b.
-Map the FCC and Ookla datasets at census tract level
+	- Map the FCC and Ookla datasets at census tract level
-	- 1c.
-For maps, visualize availability (FCC) / performance (Ookla) and access (ACS) for each state
+	- For maps, visualize availability (FCC) / performance (Ookla) and access (ACS) for each state

 2. Second Task Group

-	- 2a.
-Conduct EDA on NYC Permit Dataset
+	- Conduct EDA on NYC Permit Dataset
-	- 2b.
-What about other cities have similar open datasets for street construction permits related to internet fiber?
+	- What about other cities have similar open datasets for street construction permits related to internet fiber?
-	- 2c.
-What additional open datasets can you find that may be relevat to exploring construction for internet fiber or 5B?
+	- What additional open datasets can you find that may be relevat to exploring construction for internet fiber or 5B?

+# Data

+We were given 3 preprocessed datasets, ACS (Census), FCC, Ookla, to begin work with, accompanied by shapefiles.

+The ACS database had numerous columns, but I chose to keep the following columns for analysis and/or visualization:

+- `f_black` = fraction of population black (`n_black` / `population`)
+- `f_hispanic` = fraction of population Hispanic (`n_hispanic` / `population`)
+- `f_ba` = fraction of population with Bachelor's (`n_ba` / `den_ba`)
+- `f_broadband` =  fraction of households with broadband access (`n_broadband` / `households`)
+- `f_computer` = fraction of households with computer access (`n_computer` / `households`)
+- `population` = total population
+- `mhi` = median household income
+- `n_children` = number of children
+- `households` = number of households

+The FCC database had the following columns:

+- `tract`: 11-digit tract FIPS code
+- `max_dn`: average maximum advertised downstream speed offered by provider in census tract by block
+- `max_up`: average maximum advertised upstream speed offered by provider in census tract by block
+- `dn10`:	average count of providers offering advertised downstream greater than 10 by block
+- `dn100`: average count of providers offering advertised downstream greater than 100 by block
+- `dn250`: average count of providers offering advertised downstream greater than 250 by block
+- `fiber_100u`: average count of providers offiering fiber by block

+The Ookla database had the following columns"

+# Mapping at the Census Tract Level

+The shapefiles may contain the following:

+`STATEFP`: State FIPS Code (2-digit)
+`COUNTYFP`: County FIPS Code (2-digit)
+`TRACTCE`: Census Tract Code (4-digit base number and 2-digit suffix) `AFFGEOID`
+`GEOID`: `STATEFP` + `COUNTYFP` + `TRACTCE`
+`NAME`: from `TRACTCE`, base number.suffix
+`LSAD`: Legal/Statistical Area Description codes `ALAND`: land area
+`AWATER`: water area
+`geometry`: designed to store shapely geometry objects

+There are 4906 rows in the shapefile, as well as 4906 unique rows of GEOID's.
+The state FIPS code is 36, and there are 62 county FIPS code in NY.
+The AFFGEOID seems to be the GEOID affixed with 1400000US in front of each GEOID.
+There are values given for land area, water area, and most importantly the geometry of the tract boundaries.
+An LSAD of CT tells us that we are dealing on the level of the Census Tract.

+Each GEOID consists of the state FIPS code, its county FIPS code, and then the tract FIPS code, which apparently in itself is not unique and can be repeated, so 2 + 3 + 6 digits in total for the three components or an 11-digit tract FIPS code that is unique for every tract.

+The NAME represents a census tract code that split into a 4-digit and 2-digit suffix placed after the decimal.
+Census tract numbers can consist of up to 6 digits:  up to a 4-digit basic number and optional 2-digit suffix, i.e. 1457.02.
+When used as name, any leading zeroes are eliminated and the suffix is appended if designated.

+Within the standard census geographic hierarchy, census tracts never cross state or county boundaries, but may cross the boundaries of county subdivisions, places, urban areas, voting districts, congressional districts.

 # Tableau visualizations: